-As a mom, you can receive WIC throughout your pregnancy.
+As a parent, you can receive WIC throughout your pregnancy.
 Once you’ve had your baby, you can get WIC for yourself until your baby turns one-year old if you’re breastfeeding; or until your baby is 6 months old if you choose to feed your baby infant formula.
 Children participate in WIC from birth until their fifth birthday.

-WIC is the smart and easy choice for a healthy start in life - you got this Mom!
+WIC is the smart and easy choice for a healthy start in life - you got this!

 If you move from one area Vermont or to another state, you can continue to receive WIC benefits until your certification period ends.
 Before moving, tell your WIC office.
 If you are moving out of state, WIC staff will give you documentation to show details of your participation in the WIC Program.
 If you're moving to a new state, find the WIC office in your new community and contact them for an appointment.
 Be sure to tell them you were on WIC in Vermont and take the documentation with you.